Why Does My Organization Need Open Data?

-Previous generations might have been content to pick up a phone and wait for a government operator to get the information they need, but today’s constituents want their experience with government to be every bit as easy as using Facebook, Yelp, or Google Maps.
+Past generations might have been content to pick up a phone and wait for a government operator to get the information they need, but today’s constituents expect their experience with government to be every bit as easy as using Facebook, Yelp, or Google Maps.
 And that experience needs to be available on the Web and mobile devices.

 2 – The Changing Nature of Government Work

 Government employees are also changing.
-The demands on them for performance and productivity have grown, along with the availability of modern technology to help them meet those demands.
-Government organizations – like all other big organizations – are undergoing a profound change from process-centricity to information-centricity.
-In this mode, the key to higher performance depends on employee empowerment and the availability of data and information to make facts-based decisions in a transparent and collaborative fashion.
+The demands on them for performance and productivity have grown (while resources have shrunk), along with the availability of modern technology to help them meet those demands.
+Government organizations –— like all other big organizations — are undergoing a profound change from process-centricity to information-centricity.
+In this mode, the key to higher performance depends on employee empowerment and the availability of data and information to make fact-based decisions in a transparent and collaborative fashion.